kevinmkchin/untitled-action-game/readme.txt

 == Debugging ==

-PDB file should be generated when building in debug mode.
+PDB file generated when building in debug mode.
-For some reason, data breakpoints don't work when opening Visual Studio at CMake source dir, but it works if open generated solutions or open executable file.

 == Development ==